 A chest x-ray can show enlargement (swelling) of the heart.
 If the provider suspects myocarditis based on the exam and chest x-ray, an electrocardiogram may also be done to help make the diagnosis.

 Treatment is aimed at the cause of the problem, and may involve:

-How well you do depends on the cause of the problem and your overall health.
-The outlook varies.
+The outcome can vary, depending on the cause of the problem and a person's overall health.
 Some people may recover completely.
-Others may have permanent heart failure.
+Others may have lasting heart failure.

-Call your health care provider if you have symptoms of myocarditis, especially after a recent infection.
+Call your provider if you have symptoms of myocarditis, especially after a recent infection.

-Promptly treating conditions that cause myocarditis may reduce the risk.
+Treat conditions that cause myocarditis promptly to reduce the risk.